Post-Surgery Hernia Pain

 - Avoid hard cheeses and refined grains, such as rice and macaroni.
 Eat more foods high in fiber (high-fiber foods are raw fruits and vegetables, whole-grain breads and cereals, dried fruits, popcorn, and nuts).

 - Talk to your caregiver about drinking more liquids if you are not on a fluid restriction.
 Drinking warm or hot liquids can help make your bowels more active.
 Prune juice may also help make the BM softer.

 - Walking is a very good way to get your bowels moving.
 You may feel like resting more after surgery.
 Slowly start to do more each day.
 Try to get up and around and do as much of your own personal care as possible.

-- Caregivers may suggest you go to a pain clinic if you have chronic (long-term) pain (longer than 3 months)..
+- Caregivers may suggest that you go to a pain clinic if you have chronic (long-term) pain (longer than 3 months)..
 These specially trained caregivers at the clinic can teach you different ways to control the pain along with medicines.
 Some of these methods are relaxation therapy, hypnosis, and acupuncture.